blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Dharma Sutras.md

 These stages are also called Ashramas.
 They also discuss the rites and duties of kings, judicial matters, and personal law such as matters relating to marriage and inheritance.

-However, Dharma Sutras typically did not deal with rituals and ceremonies, a topic that was covered in the **Shrauta Sutras** and **Griha Sutras** texts of the **Kalpa** (Vedanga).
+However, Dharma Sutras typically did not deal with rituals and ceremonies, a topic that was covered in the **Shrauta Sutras** and **Griha Sutras** texts of the **Kalpa** (Rituals and Rites of Passage, a Vedanga).

 ## Extant Texts
 The Dharma Sutras were numerous, but only four texts have survived into the modern era.
 The most important of these texts are the [[Sutras]] of Apastamba, Gautama, Baudhayana, and Vasistha.
 These extant texts cite writers and refer opinions of seventeen authorities, implying that a rich Dharma Sutras tradition existed prior to when these texts were composed.

 The extant Dharma Sutras are written in concise sutra format, with a very terse incomplete sentence structure which are difficult to understand and leave much to the reader to interpret.
-The Dharma Shastra are derivative works on the Dharma Sutras, using a Shloka (four 8-syllable verse style Chandas poetry, Anushtubh meter), which are relatively clearer.
+The Dharma Shastra are derivative works on the Dharma Sutras, using a Shloka (four 8-syllable verse style Chandas (Prosody / Poetic Meter, a Vedanga) poetry, Anushtubh meter), which are relatively clearer.

 The extant Dharma Sutra texts are listed below: